melezhik/swat/README.md

 * Swat is a text oriented tool, for good or for bad it does not provide any level of http DOM or xpath hacking, it does not even try to decouple http headers from a body.
 Actually _it just returns you a text_ where you can find and grep in old good unix way.
 Does this sound suspiciously simple?
 I believe that most of things could be tested in a simple way.

 * Swat is extendable by writing custom perl code, this is where you may add desired complexity to your test stories.
+Check out swat API fir details.

 * And finally swat relies on prove as internal test runner - this has many, many good results:

     * swat transparently passes all it's arguments to prove which makes it simple to adjust swat runner behavior in a prove way

     * swat tests might be easily embedded as unit tests into a cpan distributions.

     * test reports are emitted in a TAP format which is portable and easy to read.

 Ok, now I hope you are ready to dive into swat tutorial! :)